How Much Does It Cost to Open a Bank Account?

 Certificate of Deposit (CD)

-A certificate of deposit is a type of time deposit account where you agree to deposit a fixed amount of money for a set period, earning interest at a higher rate than a traditional savings account.
-CDs typically have terms ranging from a few months to several years, with longer terms generally offering higher yields.
+A certificate of deposit is a time-based account where you agree to leave a set amount of money for a specific term, often earning a higher interest rate than standard savings accounts.
+CD terms range from a few months to several years.

 Early Withdrawal Penalty